 Computing Workshop (Years 9 – 13)

-Delivered by groups of ambassadors studying computing, this workshop aims to inspire students and inform them about the opportunities for careers and educational pathways in the computing and technology sectors.
+Delivered by groups of Student Ambassadors studying Computing, this workshop aims to inspire students and inform them about the opportunities for careers and educational pathways in the computing and technology sectors.

 University for the Creative Arts